 Parallel imaging, however, usually comes at the price of higher image noise, especially in regions further away from the receive coils.
 This results in inhomogeneous noise distribution, especially if high acceleration factors are used.
 Compressed Sensing was another major development when it comes to image acceleration [3].
-It benefits especially dynamic and non-cartesian 3D imaging but comes at the cost of a higher computational burden.
-Also, 2D cartesian imaging, which still is building the backbone of routine MR imaging, benefits less from Compressed Sensing.
+Dynamic and non-cartesian 3D imaging are the key benefits but comes at the cost of a higher computational burden.
+2D cartesian imaging, which is the core routine MR imaging, benefits less from Compressed Sensing.